Varvara Lepchenko: 2017

 She began her preparation for Wimbledon at the Rosmalen Open where she was defeated in the first round by Camila Giorgi.
 Playing in Spain at the Mallorca Open, Lepchenko lost in the second round to second seed and eventual champion Anastasija Sevastova.
 She played her final tournament before Wimbledon at the Eastbourne International.
 Making it past qualifying, she was defeated in the first round by Zhang Shuai.
 At Wimbledon, Lepchenko beat 28th seed Lauren Davis in her first-round match.
 In the second round, she lost to qualifier Polona Hercog.

-Coming through qualifying at the Rogers Cup, Lepchenko stunned 12th seed and French Open champion Jeļena Ostapenko in the first round.
+Coming through qualifying at the Canadian Open, Lepchenko stunned 12th seed and French Open champion Jeļena Ostapenko in the first round.
 She was defeated in the second round by Caroline Garcia.
 Despite qualifying for the Western & Southern Open, Lepchenko lost in the first round to fellow qualifier Ashleigh Barty.
 At the Connecticut Open, she was defeated in the second round of qualifying by Carina Witthöft.
 At the US Open, she lost in the first round to third seed and Wimbledon champion Garbiñe Muguruza.

 Seeded fifth at the Tournoi de Québec, Lepchenko was defeated in the second round by Canadian Françoise Abanda.
 Making it past the qualifying rounds at the Wuhan Open, Lepchenko upset tenth seed and US Open finalist Madison Keys in the first round.
 She lost in the third round to Alizé Cornet.
 Sliding past qualifying at the China Open in Beijing, Lepchenko was defeated in the second round by 12th seed Petra Kvitová.
 At the Upper Austria Ladies Linz, Lepchenko lost in the second round to Johanna Larsson.
 Lepchenko's final tournament of the season was the Luxembourg Open.
 Seeded eighth, she was defeated there in the first round by eventual champion Carina Witthöft.